-Tubifera ferruginosa (Raspberry Slime)
+Tubifera ferruginosa Complex (Raspberry Slime)

 In Tubifera ferruginosa, the sporothecae mostly are cylindrical, are covered with a membranous peridium and filled with banded-reticulate spores.